For preparedness towards that call that “it’s go-time”, response teams need to track their equipment accurately.

 Barcode printers: are ideal for the equipment labeling needs.
 Available in various sizes and print capacity.
 Although a professional label printer is recommended, there are also services available to order barcodes delivered to you (E.g. myassettag.com)

 Barcode scanners: For scanning barcodes, you can choose a variety of brands that offer quality dedicated scanners that connect by Bluetooth or USB to your laptop.
 But many systems allow the use of mobile devices to scan equipment barcodes with their built-in camera.
 This option could be more convenient at times.
+With D4H Equipment Management you can connect a USB or wireless barcode reader to your computer or use our Equipment Management App with built-in barcode scanning.
+Tap the Scan button to pull up the camera on your mobile device and scan a barcode.
+From there you can create a repair, complete an inspection, mark as used at an activity, or set an item as out of service.

 How to use barcodes